Share of cess, surcharge in tax revenue doubles in 9 years

-New Delhi, March 2 (IANS) The share of cess and surcharge in gross tax revenue has nearly doubled to 19.9 per cent in FY21, from 10.4 per cent in FY12.
+New Delhi: The share of cess and surcharge in gross tax revenue has nearly doubled to 19.9 per cent in FY21, from 10.4 per cent in FY12.

 This has resulted in the decline in the central transfer to states, including non-finance commission transfers.
 Such transfers from the Centre to states has declined to 48.6 per cent in FY20 from 53.4 per cent in FY12, said a report by India Ratings.